coutinhomarco/coutinhomarco/README.md

 # coutinhomarco
 Hi!
-I'm a developer and enthusiast of cloud technologies, currently learning Ocaml.
+I'm a developer and enthusiast of cloud technologies.
 You can reach me at:

     Email: contato@coutinhomar.co